Reconfigurable Intelligent Surface Based Hybrid Precoding for THz Communications: Proposed RIS-Based Hybrid Precoding Architecture

 \subsection{System model}

-In this paper, a typical single-cell downlink THz massive MIMO system is considered.
-The BS employs ${M}$ RF chains to serve ${K}$ single-antenna users, where ${M = K}$ is assumed to fully exploit the multiplexing gain~\cite{Alkhateeb1}.
+In this paper, we consider a typical single-cell downlink THz massive MIMO system, where the BS employs ${M}$ RF chains to serve ${K}$ single-antenna users. ${M = K}$ is assumed to fully exploit the multiplexing gain~\cite{Alkhateeb1}.

 In the conventional phased array based hybrid precoding architecture illustrated in Fig. 1 (a), the RF chains are connected to the phased array for analog beamforming, and the number of required phase shifters is proportional to the number of RF chains as well as the number of antennas for the widely considered fully-connected scheme~\cite{Ayach2014hybrid}.

 By virtue of the low-rank characteristics of mmWave/THz channels~\cite{Rappaport2013mmwave}, the phased array based hybrid precoding is able to achieve the near-optimal performance.
 However, in mmWave systems, the number of antennas at BS is usually 128 or 256, while in THz systems this number is much larger, e.g., 1024 or 2048 in~\cite{chen19}.
 Thus, due to numerous energy-hungry phase shifters in THz systems, the conventional phased array based hybrid precoding architecture will result in very high energy consumption.

 As shown in Fig. 1 (b), the proposed RIS-based hybrid precoding architecture for THz communication utilizes the energy-efficient RIS rather than the energy-hungry phased array for analog beamforming, where the RF signals are reflected by the RIS.
 Particularly, RIS is an artificial metasurface consisting of a large number of low-cost passive elements.
 These elements have the ability to generate dynamic directional beams with high array gains by individually manipulating their phase shifts~\cite{ES_yang}.
 Thanks to the passive RIS elements, compared to the conventional phased array based hybrid precoding architecture, the proposed RIS-based hybrid precoding architecture is capable to realize the analog beamforming in a more energy-efficient way.